sedwin928/open-gsa-redesign/_apidocs/business-services.md

 ## WSDL File
-You can view the full details of this API in the wsdl file available here:
+You can view the full details of this API in the WSDL file available here:

 For Award, IDV, Other Transaction Award, Other Transaction IDV, Contract and Contract Summary: